Avian Welfare Laws & Legislation

 "There Ought To Be a Law" webinar:

-Avian Law Resources
+Avian and Animal Protection Resources

-NEW – The Hidden Face of Bird Abuse [pdf] (updated version)
+The Hidden Face of Bird Abuse [pdf]

 By Denise Kelly, National Animal Control Association Spring 2020 Issue